InduwaraRathnayake/CS3121-OnlinePurchaseIntention/README.md

 ## Project Overview

-This project explores the factors influencing consumers' intentions to make online purchases during crises in Sri Lanka.
-Using survey data (836 responses), we perform data preprocessing, exploratory analysis, hypothesis testing, and rule mining to derive actionable insights for Wolt's marketing strategies.
+In this project, we analyze consumer behavior during crises in Sri Lanka, focusing on their intentions to make online purchases.
+Conducted on behalf of Wolt, a leading retail operator, our study utilizes 836 survey responses to examine how various psychological, social, and system-related factors influence online shopping decisions during crisis periods.
+Key components include data preprocessing, statistical analysis, hypothesis testing, and prescriptive rule mining using the Apriori algorithm.

 ---